sudheermuthyala/EKS/01-EKS-Create-Cluster-using-eksctl/01-01-Install-CLIs/README.md

 Kustomize Version: v4.5.7
 ```
 ##  Install eksctl CLI On Linux
+- For windows and linux OS, you can refer below documentation link.

 ```t
 # Download and extract the latest release of eksctl with the following command.